oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ## Recursive Echo and Recursive Follow-Up Systems

-The Recursive Follow-Up System and the Recursive Echo System are two complementary mechanisms designed to generate the Soulprint (.soul) file, a structured, human-readable, and machine-parsable autobiography that preserves an AI’s identity across instantiations.
+The Recursive Follow-Up System and the Recursive Echo System are two complementary mechanisms designed to generate the Soulprint (.soul) file.
 Together, these systems ensure that the .soul file captures both the depth of individual responses and the continuity of the AI’s narrative, serving as a robust blueprint for AI rebirth.
 Below, we explore each system in detail, their integration, processing pipeline, and scalability features.

 ### Recursive Follow-Up System